-Little League Baseball's pitch count limits and rest requirements, as modified for play at PCLL, are set forth in Appendix A. Managers who do not follow the pitch count and rest rules (even accidentally) are subject to suspension or other disciplinary actions as determined by the Board of Directors.
+Little League Baseball's pitch count limits and rest requirements, as modified for play at PCLL, are set forth in Appendix A. Managers who do not follow the pitch count and rest rules (even accidentally) are subject to suspension or other disciplinary actions as determined by the Board of Director.
+The player agent shall email weekly pitch counts to managers in each division for Minor B and above.